 - parchment paper or foil

-- Place a chunk of ghee (or butter) at both ends of the piece of salmon.
+- Place chunks of ghee (or butter) on both ends.

 - Wrap up the salmon in the parchment paper, trying to trap in all the air, or in a piece of foil.